 The Group's objective is to ensure that all companies covered by the Guidelines report to a level at least equivalent to, or in advance of, FTSE 350 companies.
 The quality and level of disclosure is benchmarked against disclosures by these companies, with an emphasis on the better performers in that cohort, typically the FTSE 100.
-The Group has refreshed its definitions for measuring compliance this year to make it clearer how this review is carried out and further detail is included in Appendix 7.
+The Group's definitions for measuring compliance to make it clear how this review is carried out is included in Appendix 4.